top of page

 Athlete Wingspan Measurement Explained

 It is well known that biometric measurements may be accurate predictors of athletic achievement.
-Wingspan measurement [also known as arm span or reach] is commonly used to predict athletic ability.
+Human wingspan measurement [also known as arm span or reach] is commonly used to predict athletic ability.

 RELATED: